Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-With federal student loan repayments on pause through the end of 2020, you’re better off holding on to your federal student loans for now.
+With federal student loan repayments on pause through September 30, 2021, you’re better off holding on to your federal student loans for now.
 But if you have private student loans, now is the time to look into refinancing.

 If your credit has improved since you first took out the loans and you still have an income, you might be able to qualify for a lower rate by refinancing with a different lender.
 Or even if you can’t, consider refinancing for a longer term to cut down on your monthly student loan payments.

 Refinancing your car loan